Search

 The alexandrite mined from Russia’s famed deposits set the quality standard for this gemstone.
 Today, most alexandrite comes from Sri Lanka, Brazil, and East Africa, generally paling in comparison to the vivid colors of Russian gemstones.

-With a hardness of 8.5 on the Mohs scale, alexandrite is softer than sapphire and harder than garnet—the other gemstones that can change color.
+With a hardness of 8.5 on the Mohs scale, alexandrite stone is softer than sapphire and harder than garnet—the other gemstones that can change color.
 However, due to its scarcity, alexandrite is more valuable than most gemstones, including rubies and diamonds.

 Green map of the united states.